 Expert Chimney Sweep Services for South Tyneside

 When it comes to maintaining your chimney, you need a trusted, local expert who understands the specific needs of South Tyneside homes.
-Whether you're in South Shields, Jarrow, Hebburn, Boldon, Cleadon, Whitburn, or surrounding areas, I offer HETAS-approved and fully insured chimney sweeping services designed to keep your home safe and your stove or fireplace running smoothly.
+Whether you're in South Shields, Jarrow, Hebburn, Boldon, Cleadon, Whitburn or surrounding areas.

 "Excellent job, cannot fault Jon or his work, punctual and got on with the job without any fuss or mess, we will be using NE Chimney sweep again.
 Brilliant."
 Colin in Jarrow